marcuscrem/portfolio/content/post/hello-world/index.md

 ---
-title: Marcus Cremades Aguilar
+title: Strengthening Network Security in the Age of Home Office
-description: IT-Specialist
+description: As companies continue embracing remote work, the security of corporate networks
 slug: hello-world
-date: 2022-03-06 00:00:00+0000
+date: 2024-08-02 00:00:00+0000
 image: cover.jpg
 categories:
-    - Example Category
+    - Cybersecurity
 tags:
-    - Example Tag
+    - Home Office, Remote work
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---